 D.L.
 Moody (1837-1899) said in his book on Theology, “Holiness points to God’s majesty.
 The foundation of this emphasis is Leviticus 11:44,45: “Be holy, for I am holy.”
 Because God is morally pure, He cannot condone evil, or have any relationship to it (Ps.
 11:406).
 In His holiness is the moral and ethical standard; He is the Law.
 He sets the standard.”

 But David does not have to be ‘helpless and hopeless,’ let us move-onto verse 7.

 UNDER CONSTRUCTION: The sermon will include more.

-UPDATE 12/29/17: This sermon have been video recorded, and can be seen here.
+UPDATE 12/29/17: This sermon has been video recorded, and the completed full notes can be seen below.

 Video expository teaching of Psalm chapter 5:4-6, by Bill Rhetts (God’s hatred of sin, & His hatred of some sinner’s)